Holliston, Saskatoon

 Holliston is a primarily residential neighbourhood located in the southeast part of Saskatoon, Saskatchewan, Canada.
 It includes part of the 8th Street business district.
 Just over half of its dwellings are single detached houses, with a sizeable minority of duplex or apartment-style multiple unit dwellings.
-As of 2007, the area is home to 3,412 residents.
-The neighbourhood is considered a middle-income area, with an average family income of $51,674, and a home ownership rate of 62.8%.
+As of 2024, the area is home to 3,999 residents.
+The neighbourhood is considered a middle-income area, with a median personal income of $40,000, and a home ownership rate of 59%.

 History

 The land where Holliston now exists was annexed in the period between 1911 and 1919.
 On a 1913 map of registered subdivisions, the land was divided into several parcels, with names such as Nutana Hill, University Homes, Nutana Park and University Park.
 The area was not actively developed until after World War II, with home construction at its peak from 1946 until 1970.
 Holliston School was built in 1956.
 The Edmund Heights low-income property was developed in the 1950s as one of several limited dividend housing projects constructed in Saskatoon.